JudiniLabs/code-gpt-docs/docs/tutorial-basics/docs_issues.md

 # How to Document Issues on GitHub for CodeGPT

-Please follow these guidelines when creating a new issue on the CodeGPT repository to make sure that issues are effectively communicated and resolved.
+Please follow these guidelines when creating a new issue on the CodeGPT repository to ensure that issues are effectively communicated and resolved.

 ⚠️ **Warning:** Issues that do not follow these guidelines may not be considered.⚠️